 - Honey (not vegan)

 - Raspberry Puree

 Heads Up!
 Pressed Juicery usually has packaged snacks available.
-They’re typically dairy-free, but we have spotted a couple packaged items, like Truth Bars, that were made with dairy.
+They’re typically dairy-free, but we have spotted a couple packaged items, that were made with dairy.
 Even though their menu is dairy-free, make sure you read the labels on their store items!